wavefrontHQ/docs/pages/doc/documentation_getting_started.md

 <ul><li>In the task bar, click <strong>Integrations</strong>. </li>
 <li>Click <strong>Tutorial</strong> and select <strong>Dashboards</strong>.</li>
 <li>Follow the instructions on the left to explore the charts (with sample data) on the right.</li> </ul>
-You can use the customer-wide or user-level preferences to control whether **Getting Started** is visible in the task bar.</td>
+You can use the customer-wide or user-level preferences to control whether <strong>Getting Started</strong> is visible in the task bar.</td>

 <td width="50%"><img src="/images/tutorial_integration.png" alt="all tutorial dashboards"></td>
 </tr>